nedhaskins/pe-projects/site-v2/site-v2-outline.md

 	- ### Layout Garden

-	These layout are an exploration of the capabilities of CSS.
-Some of these were prompts given to us in the Design for the Web course; others I found through my research and they inspired me to
+	These layouts are an exploration of the capabilities of CSS.
+Some of these were prompts given to us in the Design for the Web course; others I found through my research and I replicated them for practice and to learn some new properties.